jquinss/SampleMailer/README.md

 ### To Do

+* Add option for importing and exporting templates.
 * Add option for SMTP authentication.
 * Add option for adding a DKIM signature.
 * Add option for editing HTML code manually.